danielsaidi/MockingKit/README.md

 ## <a name="about"></a>About Mockery

 Mockery is a mocking library for Swift.
-It helps you mock functionality e.g. when you unit test or develop new functionality.

-With Mockery, you can easily `register` return values, `invoke` method calls, `return` mocked return values and `inspect` function executions.
+It helps you mock functionality e.g. when unit testing or developing new functionality.
+With Mockery, you can `register` return values, `invoke` method calls, `return` mocked return values and `inspect` function executions.

-Mockery supports mocking functions with optional and non-optional return values as well as resultless ones.
+Mockery supports mocking functions with void, optional and non-optional results.
 It supports values, structs, classes and enums and doesn't put any restrains on the code you write.

 ## <a name="installation"></a>Installation

 ### <a name="spm"></a>Swift Package Manager

-In Xcode 11 and later, the easiest way to add Mockery to your project is to use Swift Package Manager:
+The easiest way to add Mockery to your project is to use Swift Package Manager:
 ```
 https://github.com/danielsaidi/Mockery.git
 ```